Contract and Limited‑term Faculty Award for Excellence in Teaching

 - (1) Faculty Representatives – appointed annually

-- (2) Sessional and part-time instructor representatives (from the pool of previous winners, where possible)
+- (2) Contract and limited term faculty representatives (from the pool of previous winners, where possible)

 - (1) Student Representative – appointed annually in consultation with the DSU